 So you want to open a restaurant.
 Maybe it's to take your grandmothers' recipes to the masses.
 Maybe you want to share your love of tacos with the world.
 A place to call your own, perhaps?

 There are generally two ways to go about opening a new restaurant: buying an existing one, or starting from scratch.
 Each has advantages and disadvantages.
 In this post, we're going to focus on the former.

 Buying a restaurant is, in many cases, the budget-friendly option.
 You have the advantage of a built-out kitchen with equipment, bars and dining rooms, technology, parking lots, and more.
-With restaurant startup costs restaurant startup cost averages at $275,000 or $3,046 per seat for a leased building, According to Sage accounting.
-For owned buildings, costs get a bump to $425,000 or $3,734 per seat.
 Tack on obtaining permits and licenses, and you could be in for a pretty big check.

-According to recent data from the National Restaurant Association, restaurants overall sell for a median price of $150,000.
-The average price sits around half a million dollars, according to data from Restaurants for Sale.
-However, restaurant prices vary widely, based on region, location and type.
+The average price for selling a restaurant sits around half a million dollars, according to data from Restaurants for Sale.
+However, restaurant prices vary widely, based on region, location, and type.

 According to Investopedia, a restaurant will generally look to sell for about 25 to 40% of its annual operating income.
 For example, a restaurant that does $1 million would look to sell from anywhere between $250,000 and $400,000, depending on the area and market

 With restaurant startup costs as high as they are, there are clear benefits of buying an existing restaurant over starting from scratch.
 Once you're ready and funded, here are the steps to take to realize the dream of ownership.

 11 Essential Steps on How to Buy a Restaurant